-Her concert work has brought her from Lincoln Center to cruises in Greece and Turkey.
-She’s done solo work at Radio City Music Hall, the tree lighting ceremony with Liza Minelli and performed with the Broadway Concert Choir singing at Carnegie Hall with Linda Eder (also on her recording) and on Good Morning America.
+Michelle’s international concert work has brought her from New York City’s Lincoln Center to the Los Angeles Convention Center with many theatres in between as well as cruises to Greece, Turkey, Iceland, England, Scotland, Spain, Italy, Alaska and South America.
+She’s done various reviews with many celebrated talents in show business including solo work at Radio City Music Hall, the tree lighting ceremony with Liza Minelli, the Broadway Concert Choir at Carnegie Hall with Linda Eder (also on her recording) and Good Morning America.

 Michelle has enjoyed her expanding directing and teaching career which began with the amazing Jill Jayson at Centre Stage in Connecticut.
 She’s been on faculty at Usdan theatre arts camp and has directed and choreographed numerous shows in various places around Connecticut and Long Island.
-She was also one of the dancers who assisted John Carrafa in choreographing the latest revival of “Into the Woods” on Broadway.
+She was also a dancer who assisted John Carrafa in choreographing the 2002 Broadway revival of “Into the Woods”.

-Teaching voice from her home as well as CW Post’s musical theatre department has been one of the most rewarding experiences in her career.
-She has students on Broadway and off-Broadway and has taught master classes with the likes of Joan Lader and Deborah Gibson.
+Teaching voice from her home in New York as well as on faculty at CW Post’s Long Island University in their musical theatre department has truly been a rewarding experience in her career.
+She has students on Broadway and off and has taught master classes with the likes of Joan Lader and Deborah Gibson.